-Starting in fall 2014, The College of Idaho will begin offering a Master of Physician Assistant Studies Program in partnership with Idaho State University.
-The two-year program will draw upon The College of Idaho’s long-standing excellence in the health sciences and ISU’s leadership in health professions to prepare students for success in one of the nation’s fastest growing occupations.
+The College of Idaho offers a Master of Physician Assistant Studies Program in partnership with Idaho State University.
+The two-year program draws upon The College of Idaho’s long-standing excellence in the health sciences and ISU’s leadership in health professions to prepare students for success in one of the nation’s fastest growing occupations.

 What are Physician Assistants?

 Physician Assistants (PAs) are highly skilled health practitioners who work under physician supervision to provide patient care services.
 PAs take complete medical histories, perform physical examinations, order and interpret diagnostic studies, such as laboratory tests and x-rays, diagnose and treat patients.
 Physician Assistants improve the accessibility of health care of underserved individuals in both urban and rural settings.
 The joint Physician Assistant program at Idaho State University and The College of Idaho is the only PA program in the state of Idaho.